higgi13425/open_payments/README.md

 Install R and Rstudio if not available on your computer, using the instructions in chapter 2 here https://bookdown.org/pdr_higgins/rmrwr/.

 Then start by cloning this repository to an RStudio project (I named the project "open_payments") from this Github site.
-Instructions on how to do this are in chapter 16.1.
+Instructions on how to do this are in chapter 16.1 of the e-book https://bookdown.org/pdr_higgins/rmrwr/.

 Then Download the data files to your Downloads folder from here: https://www.cms.gov/OpenPayments/Data/Dataset-Downloads